 The secretary of state shall report the names of all candidates in violation of the Election Code of the state of Wyoming to the attorney general or to the district attorney for appropriate action.
-The secretary of state shall publish a list of those persons violating W.S.
-22-25-106, once in a newspaper in general circulation throughout the state.

 22-25-110.
 Campaign advertising in communications media.